10 Questions You Must Ask Before Buying a Business

-This question can get the owner talking about opportunities he didn't pursue but would have liked to, says Joe Bodine, CEO of American Business Masters & Investments Inc., an Overland Park, KS-based business brokerage firm.
+This question can get the owner talking about opportunities he didn't pursue but would have liked to, said Joe Bodine, CEO of American Business Masters & Investments Inc., an Overland Park, KS-based business brokerage firm.
 This question could help you learn how much growth potential the business offers -- from untapped markets to additional product lines to new marketing opportunities.

 How did you arrive at your asking price?

 Often, sellers will base their asking price on arbitrary factors such as how much money they'll need to move on with their life.
-Find out what quantitative information they have to back up their asking price, says Richard Parker, author of the series, How to Buy a Good Business at a Great Price (Diomo Corporation, 2001-2012).
+Find out what quantitative information they have to back up their asking price, said Richard Parker, author of the series, How to Buy a Good Business at a Great Price (Diomo Corporation, 2001-2012).
 "You want to understand their thought process" and get a sense of your bargaining power, he says.
 If a seller arbitrarily arrived at his asking price, there's likely more room for negotiation.

 If you can't sell, what will you do instead?

-Learning the owner's plans if he can't sell the business is another way to determine your bargaining power, says Victor Cheng, a coach for CEOs and author of Case Interview Secrets (Innovation Press, 2012).
+Learning the owner's plans if he can't sell the business is another way to determine your bargaining power, said Victor Cheng, a coach for CEOs and author of Case Interview Secrets (Innovation Press, 2012).
 For example, if the owner would give the business to an employee or close it over time if he couldn't sell it, you probably have more room to negotiate a lower price.

 How will you document the financials of the business?